Schloool/json-to-html-bookmark-parser/README.md

 # JSON to HTML Bookmark-Parser

 Tool to create a *.html bookmark file out of a JSON string.
-This *.html bookmark file can then be imported into Chrome.
+This *.html bookmark file can then be imported into Chrome and most of the other hypermodern browsers.

 ## How to use